rombrew/phobia/doc/MotorIdentification.md

 Also pay attention to the forced control parameters which are used to achieve initial spinup.

-	# reg pm.forced
+	(pmc) reg pm.forced

-Most likely you will change **pm.forced_accel** parameter to get reliable startup.
+Most likely you will change **pm.forced_accel** and **pm.forced_hold_D** parameters to get reliable startup.

+Also do not forget to reset the motor parameters if you have previously run with another motor.

+    (pmc) pm_default_probe

 ## Sensors adjustment

-To achieve a good result adjust the voltage and current sensors.
-The automatic self-adjustment that is necessary for matching the voltage measurement channels.
+To achieve a good result PMC has the ability to adjust voltage and current sensors.
+The automatic self-adjustment is necessary to match the voltage measurement channels.
 Also current sensors will be self-adjusted if motor is connected.

-	# pm_self_adjust
+	(pmc) pm_self_adjust

 This is enough to do it once and save the values in the flash.
-But we recommend to do it again when you change supply voltage.
+But we recommend to do it again when you significantly change DC link voltage.

 ## Number of the rotor pole pairs

-This number connects the electrical speed with the mechanical.
+This number relates the electrical speed with the mechanical.
 We believe you are able to identify Zp simply by counting the number of magnets on the rotor then divide it by 2.
 This is the most famous method.

-	# reg pm.const_Zp <N>
+	(pmc) reg pm.const_Zp <N>

 If access to the motor is restricted and to count the magnets is impossible then just leave a value 1.
 Instead of mechanical speed you will see electrical